This Blood Orange Upside-Down Cake is moist, tender, and loaded with spiced citrus flavors - a perfect winter-time treat!

 Ingredients and Variations

-The Dry Ingredients - You will need flour (cake flour or all-purpose flour), baking powder, baking soda, and salt.
+The Flour Mixture - Cake flour or all-purpose flour, baking powder, baking soda, and salt.

-Buttermilk - The liquid part of the batter.
-If you do not have buttermilk, simply stir in ⅔ tablespoon on white vinegar into ⅔ cup of milk.
+Buttermilk - Buttermilk is the primary liquid for the cake batter.
+If unavailable, combine ⅔ tablespoon of white vinegar with ⅔ cup of whole milk.

 How to Make Blood Orange Upside-Down Cake

-Cream the butter and sugars in a large mixing bowl.
-You can use a stand mixer fitted with the paddle attachment or a handheld electric mixer on medium speed.
-The mixture should be soft and creamy.
-Scrape any ingredients from the sides of the bowl.
+- Creaming: Cream the butter and sugars in a large mixing bowl using a stand mixer fitted with the paddle attachment or a handheld electric mixer on high speed.
+Aim for a soft, creamy consistency, which is the foundation of a moist cake.

 Tips for the Best Upside-Down Cake

-Weigh your ingredients using digital kitchen scales - this ensures accuracy and the perfect ingredient ratio for the right cake consistency.
+- Ingredient Accuracy: Always weigh your ingredients, especially your flour mixture, using digital kitchen scales.
+This ensures accuracy and the perfect ingredient ratio for the right cake consistency.

 Common Cake Problems and Solutions